sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 [RancherOS](https://rancher.com/rancher-os/) is a lightweight Linux distribution specifically designed for hosting Docker containers.

-Unlike the Boot2docker image installed by Docker Machine by default, RancherOS can also serve as a system base for a production environment.
+Unlike the Boot2docker image installed by Docker Machine by default, RancherOS can also serve as a base system for a production environment.

-For example, RancherOS is compatible with cloud-init boot-configuration mechanisms as well as the VMware vSphere guestinfo mechanism.
+For example, RancherOS is compatible with cloud-init boot configuration mechanisms as well as the VMware vSphere guestinfo mechanism.

 RancherOS also has the advantage of being able to easily switch from one version of Docker to another, which we will do to stay in the recommended versions to run Kubernetes.

-For our experimental Kubernetes cluster, we will start by creating a first virtual machine with the help of Docker Machine by providing:
+For our Kubernetes cluster for experimentation, we will start by creating a first virtual machine with the help of Docker Machine by providing:

 * the virtualization solution used: VirtualBox
-* the download address of the ISO image of RancherOS (here in version 1.4.1)
+* the download URL of the RancherOS ISO image (here in version 1.4.1
 * the number of CPUs of the virtual machine: 1
 * the size of the virtual machine disk: about 10 GB
 * the size of the virtual machine memory: 2 GB